xapundel/think2020/README.md

 Let's go to the next section and populate configuration file with some variable for your environment, including user credentials and server certificates paths.

-Now you can close helper UI welcome page - your credentials are reserved for you after obtaining, and you will be able to copy them in the next section.
+Your credentials are reserved for you after obtaining, and you will be able to copy them in the next section.

 ### Populating environment variables config